nwcourses/nwcourses.github.io/COM421/week7.md

 The use of a temporary variable, as in the correct example, means we can store `a` before assigning the variable `a` to the value of `b`, which means we do not lose the original value of `a`.

-### Exercise 2

-Using the pseudocode for bubble sort, plus the code for swapping variables, above, have a go at coding bubble sort in Python.
-You should create a list of numbers to sort, and once the algorithm has finished, print the list to test whether the sort has taken place.

 ### Selection sort